Operation Pershing: Aftermath

 The division officially terminated Operation Pershing on 17 January 1968 when the 1st Brigade began moving north by air and by sea.
 The division's 2nd Brigade remained in Bình Định for the time being to continue the search for the 3rd Division, a mission now called Operation Pershing II, under the direction of I Field Force headquarters.
 Westmoreland was taking a gamble by leaving the province so thinly defended, but he judged that northern I Corps rather than the central coast would be the theater of decision in the coming weeks.

 In conjunction with Pershing from 26 May 1967 to 27 January 1968 the 1st Cavalry Division, ARVN and the South Vietnamese 816th National Police Field Force Battalion conducted Operation Dragnet to root out the VC infrastructure in Bình Định.
-U.S claimed 223 VC were killed and 944 suspected VC were detained, while U.S losses were 12 killed.
+US claimed 223 VC were killed and 944 suspected VC were detained, while US losses were 12 killed.